 There are fines for missing the deadline.
 They also take on the responsibility of maintaining thorough business records and filing the company’s annual tax return.

-Income from an ordinary partnership is shared between the partners with any tax owed on profits payable by each partner personally.
+Income from an ordinary partnership is shared between the partners of the business with any tax owed on profits payable by each partner personally.

 As a partner you need to submit your own personal self assessment tax return which is separate from the partnership tax return.